Noah-Samawi/pp3-BattleshipsGame/README.md

   - `os.system` is used in order to clear the terminal when beginning a new game.

 - [gspread](https://pypi.org/project/gspread/): to allow communication with Google Sheets.
-- [requests](https://pypi.org/project/requests): enables data retrieval from APIs.
 - [google.oauth2.service_account](https://google-auth.readthedocs.io/en/stable/index.html):  used to validate credentials and grant access to google service accounts.
-- [pandas](https://pypi.org/project/pandas/) - used for sorting and displaying leaderboard data in user-friendly format.
-- [pyfiglet](https://pypi.org/project/pyfiglet/0.7/) - for taking ASCII text and rendering it into ASCII art fonts.
-- [colorama](https://pypi.org/project/colorama/) - for adding colour to terminal text.

 ### Programs Used

 - [GitHub](https://github.com/) - used for version control.
 - [Heroku](https://dashboard.heroku.com/apps) -  used to deploy the live project.
-- [Lucidchart](https://lucid.app/documents#/dashboard) -  used to create the game flowchart
+- [Diagrams](https://app.diagrams.net) -  used to create the game flowchart
 - [Code institute Herokuapp](https://pep8ci.herokuapp.com/) used to validate pop Issues
 - [Grammerly](https://app.grammarly.com/) - used to proof read the README.md